-Section 53 of the Environment Act 2000 (the Environment Act), requires that an EIS is be submitted to the Conservation and Environment Protection Authority (CEPA) to gain an environmental permit to construct and operate the project.
-FRL plans to lodge the EIS with the CEPA in Quarter 4, 2018.
-The Environment (Amendment) Act 2014 includes amendments to the Environment Act, some of which relate to changes to the environmental impact assessment process, however Part 1 of this act is not yet in operation.
+Section 53 of the Environment Act 2000 (the Environment Act), requires that an Environmental Impact Statement (EIS) is be submitted to the Conservation and Environment Protection Authority (CEPA).
+FRL plans to lodge the EIS with the CEPA in Quarter 4 2018.

-Certain conditions for the granting and setting of conditions of permits are provided in sections 65, 66 and 67 of the Environment Act.
-The preparation and implementation of an environmental management program is required under Section 66 (1), Condition 4 of the Environment Act.
-FRL has prepared this EMMP to comply with these requirements in the Environment Act and set out the environmental management program that will be implemented by the proponent in managing environmental impacts during the construction phase of the FRHEP.
+Certain conditions for the granting and setting of permits are provided in sections 65, 66 and 67 of the Environment Act.
+The preparation and implementation of an environmental management program is required under Section 66 (1), Condition 4 of the Act.
+FRL has prepared this EMMP to comply with these requirements in the Environment Act and set out the environmental management program that will be implemented by the proponent in managing environmental impacts during the construction phase of the SPGP.